-On-the-go feelings cards
+On-the-go feelings cards ideas

-- Give students cards to carry with them.

-- Have students take pictures of the cards.

-- Keep some cards in key offices (e.g., counselor, social worker, nurse) for students to take.
+- Place a card on every student's desk and encourage students to look at the cards throughout the day. - Give students cards to take home. - Keep some cards in a calming corner. - Keep some cards in key offices (e.g., counselor, social worker, nurse) for students to take.